rdegges/rdegges-blog/articles/2012/how-i-program-stuff.md

     Um, no. I've been programming professionally for over thirty years, and what your describing is not "the real challenge".
-That's like saying the real challenge for a surgeon would be to do a liver transplant in an emergency room— that's not a challenge, it's professional negligence.
+That's like saying the real challenge for a surgeon would be to do a liver transplant in an emergency room- that's not a challenge, it's professional negligence.
 If you want quality work, you give professionals respect, and isolate them so that they can do the job without interruptions.
 If your reality is the one you describe, you should find another employer, or, if you are so inclined,